Attribute Based Access Control: Your Guide to Dynamic Security Management

 Hybrid approaches and transitions

-For organizations heavily invested in RBAC, a hybrid approach can be a practical solution.
-This combines the simplicity of roles with ABAC’s advanced attribute-based policies.
+For organizations heavily invested in RBAC, a hybrid approach can be a practical solution, with researchers actively working to develop two different hybrid models that combine role-centric and attribute-centric policies.
+This combines the simplicity of roles with ABAC's advanced attribute-based policies.

 Migration considerations